Ria424/developers-animatesdk-docs/Document_object/Document500.md

 #### Parameters

-**attrName** A string that specifies the name of the TextAttrs property to change.
+**attrName** `string`; A string that specifies the name of the TextAttrs property to change.

-**attrValue** The value to which to set the TextAttrs property.
+**attrValue** `any`; The value to which to set the TextAttrs property.
 For a list of property names and expected values, see the Property summary table for the [TextAttrs object](../TextAttrs_object/TextAttrs_summary.md).

-**startIndex** An integer value that specifies the index of the first character that is affected.
+**startIndex** `integer?`; An integer value that specifies the index of the first character that is affected.
 This parameter is optional.

-**endIndex** An integer value that specifies the index of the last character that is affected.
+**endIndex** `integer?`; An integer value that specifies the index of the last character that is affected.
 This parameter is optional.

 #### Returns

-A Boolean value: true if at least one text attribute property is changed; false otherwise.
+`boolean`; A boolean value: true if at least one text attribute property is changed; false otherwise.

 #### Description